Chicago Sole Allocation Lawyers

 Most arrangements that involve sole allocation of a child involve a combination of both legal and physical allocation.
 For example, the child may reside with the allocated parent; however, both parents may be responsible for making major decisions for that child.

-It is highly discouraged by the court system that one parent seek sole allocation of a child due to extreme bitterness toward the other parent.
+It is highly discouraged by the court system that one parent seek sole allocation of a child due to extreme bitterness toward the other parent or other personal disagreements.
+A judge will only grant one parent sole allocation when it is in the best interests of the child.
 If there is a justifiable reason for one parent to seek full allocation, that reason may be presented to the court.

 To learn more, click here.